Icepenguins101/australis-theme-port/README.md

 * Replaces the Firefox Menu with the Overflow Menu
 * Classic icons
 * Toggle between OS themes
-* Fully designable: includes a Windows 7 Metro concept, Windows 8 Developer Preview, Windows 8.1 Update 3, Windows 11 Metro concept and Windows 11 Fluent concept styles by default, or you can define your custom theme instead.
-* Pin anything to the Charms Bar for easy access
-* Switch between Win32 and Metro mode for the currently-focused program.

 ## Supported languages
 * Engllish